eitancj/k8s-bluegreen/README.md

 ```

 \
-5. Review the Service yaml; note how it points to the blue pods only.\
+5. Review the Service config 'blugrn-svc.yml'; note how it points to the blue pods only.\
    Deploy it.
 ```sh
 kubectl apply -f blugrn-svc.yml -n blue-green